raviumadi/biosonix/_posts/recipes/2023-09-10-Sweet-And-Sour-Lime-Pickles.md

 Add asafoetida to the oil.

-Mix this preparation with the lemon and spice mixture.
+Mix this preparation with the lime and spice mixture.

 #### Let the mixture cool down to room temperature.
 Transfer to clean and air-tight glass or ceramic containers—label and date for reference.